 The suspension is what's really special.
 Volvo says it's the most advanced active chassis on the market.
 A button on the dash allows three settings, Comfort, Sport and Advanced, which mostly address the shock stiffness and engine managemen.

 The Volvo S60 rides well and handles well.
 It feels stable at high speeds.
 The all-wheel-drive model provides excellent driver control on slippery surfaces.
 The turbocharged models, designated by a T in the model name, offer strong acceleration performance.

 Volvo is renowned for safety engineering and the S60 is fully equipped with active and passive safety features including a rigid safety cage.

 Volvo S60 2.4 ($26,960); S60 2.5T ($29,610); 2.5T AWD ($31,385); S60 T5 ($33,285); S60R ($37,250).

 Options As Tested

-  Premium Package ($2,755) includes trip computer, leather seating surfaces, 8-way power adjustable driver's seat with adjustable lumbar support, power tilt-and-slide glass moonroof; Climate Package ($495) includes heated front seats, headlight wipers/washers, Rainsense wipers; Touring Package ($595) includes auto-dimming rear-view mirror, Homelink universal transmitter, grocery bag holder, air quality system, security laminated glass.
+Premium Package ($2,595) includes leather seating surfaces, 8-way power adjustable driver's seat with adjustable lumbar support, power tilt-and-slide glass moonroof, trip computer, speakers; Climate Package ($550) includes heated front seats, headlight wipers/washers, Rainsense wipers; Touring Package ($595) includes auto-dimming rear-view mirror, Homelink universal transmitter, grocery bag holder, air quality system, security laminated glass.